arXiv/arxiv-search/docs/architecture.rst

 Search application + API
 ------------------------

-The search application provides browser-based access to readers, and also provides a REST API for programmatic access via the API Gateway.
-This application is implemented in Flask.

-Browser-based and API-based requests are handled by separate routes

-See the :ref:`web-application-architecture` documentation for details.

 .. _figure-ng-search-application-components:

 .. figure:: _static/diagrams/ng-search-application-components.png
    :target: _static/diagrams/ng-search-application-components.png

    Components view of the search agent.

+The search application provides browser-based access to readers, and also provides a REST API for programmatic access via the API Gateway.
+This application is implemented in Flask.

+Browser-based and API-based requests are handled by separate routes.
+API-based routes should validate client certificates to limit traffic to the API gateway only.

+.. note:
+   It may be acceptable to use a lightweight client-side application for the faceted search interface, if it would substantially enhance user experience.

+See the :ref:`web-application-architecture` documentation for details.